advancedresearch/advancedresearch.github.io/primbix/primbix-research.md

 n = 6, [2, 3, 5, 7, 11, 17]

+### Minimum primbix with value 24

+The minimum primbix with value 22 was found using same technique as 21:

+n = 7, [2, 3, 5, 7, 11, 17, 23]

 ### Current research

-The minimum primbix with value 24 is above 57 618 683 965 522 403 and less or equal to 656 132 906 468 552 867 (which has primbix value 24).
+The minimum primbix with value 25 is above 656 132 906 468 552 867 and less or equal to _ (which has primbix value 25).

-Using the minimum primbix 22, one can use the technique developed by [theoretical research](./theoretical-research.md) to prove that 656 132 906 468 552 867 is the correct number, if one can verify that no lower minimum primbix exists using any of the `n` primbixes with value 1:
+Using the minimum primbix 23, one can use the technique developed by [theoretical research](./theoretical-research.md) to prove that _ is the correct number, if one can verify that no lower minimum primbix exists using any of the `n` primbixes with value 1:

-n = 7, [2, 3, 5, 7, 11, 17, 23]
+n = _

 At the moment, this has been verified up to:

-n = 6, [2, 3, 5, 7, 11, 17]
+n = _

 ### Exhaustive search